Low Credit Scores Can Still Get Loans

-Do you have a poor credit rating because of financial problems you have had in the past?
+Do you have a low credit score because of financial problems you have had in the past?

-- Save for a larger down payment — If you have good credit, then you can purchase a home with as little as a five per cent down payment, but with credit issues you need to be prepared to provide more equity.
-Lenders are going to require somewhere between 20-25 per cent down payment.
+If you have good credit, then you can purchase a home with as little as a five percent down payment, but with credit issues, you need to be prepared to provide more equity.
+Lenders are going to require somewhere between 20-25 percent down payment.

 Be prepared to pay some fees to arrange a mortgage with either an alternative or private lender on top of the standard closing costs.